 I hope you found this article about version support for the new L1 series B helpful.

-If you have any comments, questions, or corrections, please don’t hesitate to leave them with us by using the “Leave a reply” form found at the bottom of this page.
+If you have any comments, questions, or corrections, please don’t hesitate to leave them with us by using the “post a comment or question” form found at the bottom of this page.